Đetinja

-Đetinja (Ђетиња; /sh/) is a river in western Serbia, a 75 km long natural but shorter headstream of the Zapadna Morava River.
+Đetinja (Ђетиња; /sh/) is a river in western Serbia, a 75 km long.
+The river is the headstream of the Zapadna Morava river.

-The Đetinja river valley serves as a route for the Belgrade-Bar railway.
+The Đetinja river valley serves as a corridor for the Belgrade–Bar railway.

 Name

-According to the legend which describes how the Đetinja River got its name, the Ottoman Turks in the times when they ruled these lands, once punished the local Užican people by taking their children and brutally throwing them into the river.
-Thus the river was named Đetinja rijeka, which in Užican dialect means the children's river.
-Later rijeka (river) was just dropped out of the river name, leaving only Đetinja (meaning children's).
+The name most likely originates from the old name Cetina, which meant "Horse river", and even today, one of the streams which forms Đetinja is called Konjska reka.

-However, the name probably originates from the old name Cetina, which meant "Horse river" and even today, one of the streams which form Đetinja is called Konjska reka (Serbian for Horse river).
+According to the local legend, however, the river Đetinja got its name following the apocryphal event in which Ottomans, who ruled these parts at the time, punished the local Užičan people by, as the legend goes, taking their children and throwing them into the river.
+Thus, the river was named Đetinja rijeka, which in Užičan dialect means the children's river.
+Later rijeka (river) was dropped from the name, leaving only Đetinja (meaning children's).

 Zlatibor section

 The Đetinja River, as the Matijaševića reka, originates from the southeastern slopes of the Tara mountain, in western Serbia, near the field of Pusto polje.
 From the source to its mouth, the river flows in the eastern direction.
 First, it runs through the small Kremna depression, between the Tara and Zlatibor mountains, following the northern border of Mt.
 Zlatibor.
 At Kremna, five streams flow into the one river, forming Đetinja: Matijaševića reka, Konjska reka, Bratešina, Užički potok and Tomića potok.